missionpinball/mpf-docs/config/slide_player.rst

 Note that the slide player is a :doc:`config_player </config_players/index>`, so everything mentioned below is valid in the ``slide_player:`` section of a config file *and* in the ``slides:`` section of a show step.
+You can test slides and widgets interactively using :doc:`Interactive MC (iMC) </tools/imc/index>`.

 Full instructions on how to use the slide_player are included in the :doc:`/displays/slides/showing_slides` guide.
 The documentation here is for